Answers to some common questions

 Where can I meet other vegans?

 Try local wholefood shops, vegan-friendly restaurants and online social networks.
-Also check out our list of nationwide Vegan Society Local and Group Contacts.

 How many vegans are there in Great Britain?